- General Policies

 - All abstracts must be submitted in ENGLISH.
 The Program Committee recognizes that a number of abstracts will be from individuals for whom English is not their primary language.
 Though the focus of the review by the Program Committee will be the science, the Committee recommends that individuals who need assistance in writing in English have their abstracts reviewed before submission to the Congress.

-- By submitting an abstract the author(s) agree to transfer all copyrights to ISID and to allow publication of submitted information on the ISID web site, the International Journal of Infectious Diseases (IJID), the Scientific Exchange Abstract Book or other Society related publications.
-Authors of accepted oral abstracts grant permission to ISID to audio/video record all presentations for future distribution.
+- By submitting an abstract the author(s) agree to transfer all copyrights to ISID and to allow publication of submitted information on the ISID web site, the International Journal of Infectious Diseases (IJID) or other Society related publications.

 - Instructions will be sent to the authors whose abstracts are accepted for oral or poster presentation.
 For each abstract accepted for presentation, at least one author must attend the Congress and present the contribution.